310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/chiaki_2.md

             {% bubble Chiaki %}
             It's a small Shisa ornament!
 Apparently, it's good fortune to place it in your home as a guardian deity.

             By the way, I bought myself one, too.
-I placed it right next to my hero figurines in my dorm room~♪
+I placed it right next to my hero toy figures in my dorm room~♪
 			{% endbubble %}
         </div>
     </div>